FOR NEW STUDENTS ENROLLING IN THE 2017-2018 ACADEMIC YEAR

 - AP Policies: Learn about the course placement and academic credit policies that apply to all new students enrolling at the Urbana-Champaign campus during the 2017-2018 academic year

-Any credit you earn from the AP exams is automatically posted to your academic record.
+Any credit you earn from the AP exams is automatically posted to your academic record upon receipt of your AP test scores.
 If you do not see any credit on your record, yet you know you had your AP scores sent and you know you scored high enough to earn credit, it could be that there was a problem matching your AP information with your Illinois information.
-For example, maybe you bubbled in an erroneous birth date on your AP answer sheet.
+For example, maybe you entered an erroneous birth date on your AP answer sheet.
 You will need to contact the Office of Undergraduate Admissions at 217-333-0302 to resolve the discrepancy.

 The AP Automated Score Reporting Services are available 24 hours a day, seven days a week, by calling 888-308-0013 (toll free in the United States, U.S. territories, and Canada).
 Visit the College Board website to learn more.
 Illinois will NOT accept paper score reports for manual data entry.